List of EastEnders characters introduced in 2023

-The following is a list of characters that first appeared in the British soap opera EastEnders in 2023, by order of first appearance.
-All characters are introduced by the show's senior executive producer, Kate Oates, and the executive producer, Chris Clenshaw.
-The first character to be introduced is Brett Nelson (Fabrizio Santino), a man from Zack Hudson's (James Farrar) past; he debuts in January.
+EastEnders is a BBC soap opera that first aired on 19 February 1985.
+The following is a list of characters that first appeared in 2023, in order of first appearance.
+All characters are introduced by the show's executive producer, Chris Clenshaw.
+The first character to be introduced is Brett Nelson (Fabrizio Santino), a man from Zack Hudson's (James Farrar) past; he appears in January.
 Emma Harding (Patsy Kensit), the estranged mother of Lola Pearce (Danielle Harold), and Jed (Bradley Jaden), a lodger for Sonia Fowler (Natalie Cassidy), also first appear in January.
-Jo Cotton (Vicki Michelle), the estranged wife of Tom "Rocky" Cotton (Brian Conley), will be introduced for a guest stint later in the year.
+Jo Cotton (Vicki Michelle), the estranged wife of Tom "Rocky" Cotton (Brian Conley), and guest characters Shiv (Peter Caulfield) and Troy (Chris Evangelou) debut in March.
+Theo Hawthorne (William Ellis), the former teacher of Freddie Slater (Bobby Brazier), first appears in April.

+The Knight family – consisting of patriarch George Knight (Colin Salmon), his two daughters Gina Knight (Francesca Henry) and Anna Knight (Molly Rainford), and Tyson, their pet Chihuahua – are introduced in June.
+Jasper Parrott, Rocky's pet parrot, and DS Miles (Samantha Seager), a detective sergeant investigating Suki Panesar's (Balvinder Sopal) fall, also debut in June.
+Caz Johnston (Bryony Afferson), a woman from Eve Unwin's (Heather Peace) backstory, appears in August.
+September features the introductions of Charli Slater, the newborn daughter of Lily Slater (Lillia Turner) and Ricky Branning (Frankie Day), and Nadine Keller (Jazzy Phoenix), a love interest for Jay Brown (Jamie Borthwick).
+The following month, Priya Nandra-Hart (Sophie Khan Levy), the former partner of Ravi Gulati (Aaron Thiara), and their daughter, Avani Nandra-Hart (Aaliyah James), joined the cast.
+Pastor Clayton (Howard Saddler) made his first appearance in December.
 Additionally, multiple other characters were featured during the year.

 Brett Nelson

 Brett Nelson, played by Fabrizio Santino, first appears in episode 6625, originally broadcast on 9 January 2023.
 The character and Santino's casting details were announced on 29 December 2022.
 Brett is introduced as someone from Zack Hudson's (James Farrar) past.
 He is described as "enigmatic".
 Producers used the characters of Brett and Zack to explore the issue of HIV and worked with the charity Terrence Higgins Trust to develop the story.
 Having previously tackled the issue in the 1990s using the character of Mark Fowler (Todd Carty), EastEnders aims to highlight the developments in HIV research in the last 30 years.
 The shared backstory between Brett and Zack states that the latter contracted HIV from Brett after they shared needles from steroid injections.
+The character makes his final appearance in episode 6631, originally broadcast on 19 January 2023.